The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 Day 7: Hike 5-6 hours from Ledar to High Camp at 4833m.
 There’s a short, but steep hike at High Camp that a lot of people do during the day to be at a higher elevation before sleeping at 4833m.

-Day 8: Hike before dawn from Highcamp to the Thorung La Pass.
+Day 8: Hike before dawn from High Camp to the Thorong La Pass.
 You reach the highest point of elevation on the trek at 5416m.
 From here you descend down to Muktinath at 3760m.
-This takes about 8 hours. \
+This takes about 8 hours.

 Day 9: Hike about 6 hours from Muktinath to to Jomsom dropping down to 2720m.